 WestWords/Whitlam Institute Writer-in-Residence at the Female Orphan School

-Applications are now open for a writer-in-residence at the Female Orphan School in Parramatta to research, develop, and write about the history of the building and the stories of the girls who arrived in the Female Orphan School in the early days of the colony.
+Applications are now closed for the writer-in-residence at the Female Orphan School in Parramatta to research, develop, and write about the history of the building and the stories of the girls who arrived in the Female Orphan School in the early days of the colony.
 We were pleasantly overwhelmed with the level and quality of the Expressions of Interest.
 The applications are currently being assessed with a decision made in early 2021.

 The Female Orphan School, the oldest three storey building in Australia, is one of the earliest examples of social policy in Australia, when the Governor of the time, Governor King, and the Reverend Samuel Marsden decided there should be a school for girls in the Colony where they would be ‘protected, and could learn to read and write and to gain employable skills’.
 But sadly, we don’t know enough about the personal stories of the girls and women who lived there.
 The writer-in-residence will research, develop, write about and expose the history of the building and its inhabitants.